ImTheLucKyOne/check_mk_emcunity/README.md

 # check_mk_emcunity
 Check_MK Extensions for Dell EMC Unity Storages

 !!!
-Only tested with EMC Unity 300 !!!
+Tested with following unity systems: Unity 300, Unity 450F (thanks to christian.marscheck@comlineag.de for confirming this)  !!!

 # About:
 If you are searching for check_mk plugins to monitor your Dell EMC Unity Storage System, this project is one place to look for.